Our Mr. Matsura

 The goal of Our Mr. Matsura is to present a picture of the “frontier” that departs from the existing narrative in popular culture and celebrates the singular contribution of an immigrant artist in America.

 Much of Our Mr. Matsura is being filmed in North Central Washington State on the traditional sites of the Twelve Bands that comprise the Confederated Tribes of the Colville Reservation: Chelan, Chief Joseph Band of the Nez Perce, Colville, Entiat, Lakes, Methow, Moses-Columbia, Nespelem, Okanogan, Palus, San Poil and Wenatchi.
-We thank the original caretakers of this land and acknowledge the tribal governments and their stewardship, as well as the communities of indigenous people that live in this area today.

 Your support of this project is greatly appreciated and is tax-deductible.